MTrajK/dotnet-projects/DotNet.IntegrationTesting/README.md

 https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0

 Nuget Packages that should be installed (the latest versions):
-- Microsoft.AspNetCore.Mvc.Testing (to manipulate the app startap using WebApplicationFactory)
+- Microsoft.AspNetCore.Mvc.Testing (to reconfigure the app startap using WebApplicationFactory)
 - Microsoft.EntityFrameworkCore.InMemory (to use in-memory DB instead of real one)

 ## Entity framework configuration